 How are marital assets divided?

 Connecticut is an “equitable distribution” state.
 This means that all marital property that is subject to distribution will be divided in an equitable fashion.
-It is important to understand that “equitable”does not mean “equal”.
-Instead, equitable means what is fair after consideration of the following factors: the length of the marriage; the causes for the dissolution of the marriage; the age, health, occupation, amount and source of income of each party; the parties’ vocational skills and ability to be employed; the size of the estate; the liabilities and needs of each of the parties; the opportunity of each party for future acquisition, preservation and/or appreciation of the value of the marital assets.
-The Court will also consider the value of the homemaker’s services in dividing assets.
-Generally, the Court will encourage the parties to reach a settlement on property and debt issues before the court will issue an order regarding the distribution of marital assets.
+It is important to understand that “equitable” does not mean “equal.”
+Instead, equitable means what is fair after consideration of the following factors: the length of the marriage; the causes for the dissolution of the marriage; the age, health, occupation, amount, and source of income of each party; the parties’ vocational skills and ability to be employed; the size of the estate; the liabilities and needs of each of the parties; the opportunity of each party for future acquisition, preservation and/or appreciation of the value of the marital assets.
+The court will also consider the value of the homemaker’s services in dividing assets.
+Generally, the court will encourage the parties to reach a settlement on property and debt issues before issuing an order to distribute marital assets.

-In Connecticut, alimony may be awarded to ether party; however, if it is not awarded at the final hearing in the divorce proceedings, alimony cannot be awarded thereafter.
-The decision as to whether alimony will be awarded is a matter solely within the Court’s discretion.
-The Court can consider many of the factors it considers when determining the distribution of marital assets as well as the property distribution itself.
-Typically, alimony consists of a fixed sum that is paid according to a regular schedule (i.e. weekly, monthly) for a limited period of time.
+In Connecticut, alimony may be awarded to either party; however, if it is not awarded at the final hearing in the divorce proceedings, alimony cannot be awarded thereafter.
+The decision as to whether alimony will be awarded is a matter solely within the court’s discretion.
+The court can consider many of the factors it considers when determining the distribution of marital assets as well as the property distribution itself.
+Typically, alimony consists of a fixed sum that is paid according to a regular schedule (i.e., weekly or monthly) for a limited period of time.

 Either spouse may be required to pay the counsel fees and disbursements of the other spouse, based upon the same factors that are taken into account when an alimony award is considered.
 Generally, a party with enough funds to pay his or her own attorney’s fees will not receive an award for those fees; however, Connecticut law provides that a court can allow the spouse of lesser means to recover counsel fees from the other spouse in certain circumstances.